 We will musically explore the ordinary sections (Kyrie, Gloria, Credo, Sanctus, Agnus Dei) of the Latin Mass composed by Palestrina in the 16th Century.
 A further understanding of the structure, background and ritual of the Latin Mass will unleash a new kind of musical beauty from the compositions of the Mass from the Renaissance period.
 Singers of all voices and any instruments are welcome.

 Charles Fischer: Playing appoggiaturas and cadential trills in baroque music (alto recorders)

-Mona Mann: Advanced Beginners: Do you need help 'feeling' simple and compound meter?
-Would you like reinforcement on rhythms, and how to practice rhythms effectively?
+Mona Mann: "Advanced Beginners" Do you need help 'feeling' simple and compound meter?
+Would you like reinforcement on rhythms, and how to practice effectively?
 Would you like time to work with F fingerings as well as C fingerings?
-As a General Music Specialist and recorder player, I can help you feel more secure as you progress on recorder.
-We will play duets that are pleasing to the ear and have fun making music together!
+We will work through small ensemble pieces while helping you feel more secure as you progress on recorder.

 Dale Taylor:"Old Spain in a New World."
 The musical scene in Spain's New World empire was incredibly rich, bringing the finest in European music of the day to the Americas.
 Shawm bands played in Santa Fe.
 The New World's first operas were written in Peru and Mexico.
 Jannequin and Ureede were performed in missions and cathedrals.
 And native composers wrote new music which has survived.
 This class will survey some of the literature, taking the time to work up a few details as we go.
 Intermediate.
 Not all music will have parts for soprano, altos may have to read up, and basses are needed.